God's Not Dead 2: Plot

-AP History teacher Grace Wesley, a devout evangelical Christian, notices that one of her students, Brooke Thawley, is withdrawn following the recent accidental death of her brother.
-Involved in little more than her studies, Brooke notices Grace's hope-filled attitude and asks where Grace finds her optimism.
-Grace replies "Jesus", and Brooke begins to read the Bible for herself.
+AP United States History teacher Grace Wesley, a devout evangelical Christian, notices that one of her students, Brooke Thawley, is withdrawn following the recent accidental death of her brother.
+Involved in little more than her studies, Brooke notices Grace's hopefulness and asks where Grace finds her optimism.
+Grace replies, "Jesus," and Brooke begins to read the Christian Bible for herself.
 As Grace lectures on Mahatma Gandhi and Martin Luther King Jr., Brooke asks whether their peaceful teachings relate to the biblical account of the Sermon on the Mount.
-Grace responds in the affirmative and relates parts of scripture to his teachings.
-One student immediately texts his parents about the class, and the ensuing backlash draws the ire of Principal Kinney.
+Grace responds in the affirmative and relates parts of Christian scripture to his teachings.
+A student immediately texts his parents about the class, and the ensuing backlash draws the ire of Principal Kinney.
 She reprimands Grace, saying that the teacher's faith clouded her judgment.
-Grace is subsequently brought before the School Board, who informs her that legal action will be taken against her as she has violated the separation of church and state.
-Grace's case draws the attention of Tom Endler, a defense attorney who is willing to aid her despite being an unbeliever himself.
+Grace is subsequently brought before the school board, which informs her that legal action will be taken against her as she has violated the separation of church and state.
+Grace's case draws the attention of Tom Endler, a defense attorney willing to aid her despite being a non-Christian himself.

 After speaking to his friend Josh, Martin Yip, a college student, visits Pastor David Hill to ask him several questions about God.
 Former left-wing blogger Amy Ryan goes to the hospital and finds out that her cancer has miraculously vanished.
-She talks to Michael Tait of the Newsboys, who encourages her, stating that with faith, prayers can be answered.
-Amy ponders this, and later makes her blog a diary about her adventures with God.
+She talks to Michael Tait of the Newsboys, who encourages her, stating that prayers can be answered with faith.
+Amy ponders this and later makes her blog a diary about her adventures with God.

-The School Board brings Grace's case before a judge in Little Rock, Arkansas, hoping to secure her termination and strip her of her teaching license unless she issues an apology, which Grace refuses to do.
+The school board brings Grace's case before a judge in Little Rock, Arkansas, hoping to secure her termination and strip her of her teaching license unless she issues an apology, which Grace refuses to do.
 To Brooke's horror, prosecutor Pete Kane declares that the lawsuit will "prove once and for all that God is dead".
 His opening argument suggests that the society of the United States will crumble should Grace fail to be found guilty.
-Endler defends the idea that Jesus was a literal historical figure and thus an appropriate subject of classroom debate.
+Endler argues for the historicity of Jesus and thus that the Christian Bible is an appropriate subject of classroom debate.
 Christian apologist J. Warner Wallace is called as an expert witness, along with Lee Strobel, to defend the idea.